niraj-desai-2909/burr/docs/concepts/actions.rst

 .. note::

-    Actions are the core building block of Burr.
+    Actions are the core building block of Apache Burr.
 They read from state and write to state.
     They can be synchronous and asynchonous, and have both a ``sync`` and ``async`` API.
     There are both function and class-based APIs.